John Rebus: Stage

 Rankin, with Rona Munro, wrote the stage play Rebus: Long Shadows which premiered at the Birmingham Repertory Theatre in September 2018 with Northern Irish actor Charles Lawson playing Rebus.
 Ron Donachie, who had frequently played the character for BBC Radio, took over the role for the 2019 run after Lawson suffered a minor stroke.

 Rankin has since written a second play with Simon Reade.
 Entitled Rebus: A Game Called Malice, the production was premiered at the Queen's Theatre, Hornchurch on 2 February 2023 with John Michie playing Rebus.
-A new production of the play will be performed at the Festival Theatre, Edinburgh in September 2024, with Gray O'Brien as Rebus.
+A new production of the play was performed at the Festival Theatre, Edinburgh in September 2024, with Gray O'Brien as Rebus.

 Short film

 In May 2020, Brian Cox played an older Rebus in the short film John Rebus: The Lockdown Blues for BBC Scotland's Scenes for Survival, which is set in a locked down Edinburgh during the COVID-19 pandemic.
 The film was written by Ian Rankin for the National Theatre of Scotland.